HenryHXYao/-CarND-P4/writeup_report.md

 #### Data Collection

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I recorded 4 laps on track-1 using center lane driving.
+Two of the 4 laps were clockwise and the others were counter-clockwise.
+There were 3442 center images in total and here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+When the center images were recorded while driving, the left and right images were also captured.
+SO I used the left and right images to teach the vehicle to go back to the center line with correction = 0.1.
+The reason to choose left and right images rather than recording recovering driving from the sides of the road were:
+* The left and right images were recorded all along the entire track
+* you didn't need to teach the vehicle go back to the center manually Here are the images captured by the left, center and right cameras:

 |left|center|right|
 |-|-|-|
 |![alt text][image3]|![alt text][image4]|![alt text][image5]|

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+Finaly, I flipped the center images and angles to augment the data set.
+This approach provided additional 3442 images for training. here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+So I had 13768 samples in total.
+I then preprocessed this data by normalizing the data, randomly shuffling the data set and splitting 20% of the data into a validation set.

 ---

 #### Model Architecture